 - 1. That all employment related legislative requirements are applied. - 2.
 All employees their rights to personal dignity and safety and ensure that matters are resolved in an appropriate and fair manner. - 3.
-A smoke free environment is provided. - 4.
+A smoke and vape free environment is provided. - 4.
 That employment records are maintained and that all employees have written employment agreements. - 5.
 That performance agreements are established for all staff and that reviews are undertaken annually. - 6.
-A suitable professional development programme, which takes into consideration the requirements of the College strategic and annual plans, is provided as part of each employee's performance agreement. - 7.
+A suitable professional development programme, which takes into consideration the requirements of the College strategic plans. - 7.
 Board approval is sought for any requests for discretionary staff leave with or without pay of longer than 5 days. - 8.
 Board approval is sought for any requests for staff travelling overseas on school business. - 9.
 The requirements of the Health and Safety in Employment Act 2015 are met. - 10.
 Advice is sought as necessary from NZSTA advisors where employment issues arise.